+Note.
+The upper confidence interval is set to 1.00 by ggstatsplot (Patil, 2021) because they assume one-sided CIs.
+Please refer to Table 10 for confidence intervals.

-Study 2 (underutilization): Tax program
+Scenario 2 (underutilization): Tax program

-We conducted a chi-square test between two conditions, namely the “Direct purchase” condition and “Trade in” condition, and found no support for the main effect of avoiding the appearance of wastefulness by less willingness to make direct purchases than trading in the old one first (χ² (1, N = 600) = 0.43, p = .513; 95% CI [0.00, 1.00]).
+We hypothesized that once having purchased an old program, people are more willing to purchase a new program, when they can receive a rebate on the old purchase compared to when they cannot.
+We conducted a chi-square test between two conditions, namely the “Waste (no rebate)” condition and “No waste (rebate)” condition, and found no support for the main effect of avoiding the appearance of wastefulness by less willingness to make direct purchases than trading in the old one first (χ² (1, N = 600) = 0.43, p = .513; 95% CI [0.00, 1.00]).
 We provided a summary plot in Figure 2.